recidive/choko/readme.md

     sudo npm update -g choko

-## Running from the sources
+## Installing from the sources

-  If you have some specific development needs, you might want to install and run Choko from the sources.
+  If you have some specific development needs, or you want to be involved with Choko core development, you might want to install and run Choko from the sources.
 In order to do so, you can clone the repository and build Choko by hand.

     git clone https://github.com/recidive/choko.git
     cd choko